mmeysenburg/ccla-hpc-workshop/docs/pages/optimizing-python-built-ins.md

 {% endhighlight %}

-Given our experience with the natively-coded matrix multiplication code above, we would expect that this natively-coded normalization code would be unacceptably slow.
-That expectation is correct; on our test system, normalizing in this way took nearly 4 seconds.
+Given our experience with the natively-coded matrix multiplication code above, we would expect that this natively-coded code would be unacceptably slow.
+That expectation is correct; on our test system, converting the pixels in this way took nearly 4 seconds.

 But, we can take advantage of the capabilities of the NumPy library to perform the same task more quickly, and with only one line of code.